Career / Career Progression

 Should You Take a Job You Don't Want?

 Maybe.
-It all depends on the answer to the question of where it will take your career.
+It all depends on the answer to where it will take your career.
 For example, you find out that the environment is a pressure cooker.
 The expectations outweigh the compensation.
-But the company is a player, a prestigious giant in the industry.
-It will look good on the résumé, and you know you can handle the pressure long enough for this move to bolster your marketability.
+However, the company is a player and a prestigious giant in the industry.
+It will look good on the resume, and you know you can handle the pressure long enough for this move to bolster your marketability.

 Does this seem callous?
 That depends, too, on many factors.
 But again… this is your career.
 What matters is you, your family, your future.
-Making the choice to benefit yourself is not criminal.
-At this point in time, in this economy, and the current landscape of how business is done, it marks you as a player.
+Choosing to benefit yourself is not criminal.
+At this point, in this economy and in the current landscape of how business is done, you are marked as a player.
 Do what's best for you.
 Then, when you can't stand it anymore, move on gracefully.

 Make Your Choice and Your Move